Typical Camp Schedule

 Food & Drink

 Students should plan to bring lunch and a snack.
 We will provide cold water on site.
-All snacks are peanut free, but let us know if there are any other allergy concerns.
+All lunches and snacks should be peanut free.
+Let us know if there are any other allergy concerns.
 We offer a cooler or refrigerator for storage of lunches and/or drinks.
 On our last day of camp we typically have a ‘fun’ awards ceremony with drinks and snacks for the kids.

 Sun & Safety: